Charles Portis: Career

 Portis began writing in college, for both the University of Arkansas at Fayetteville student newspaper, Arkansas Traveler, and the Northwest Arkansas Times.
 One of his tasks was to redact the colorful reporting of "lady stringers" in the Ozarks, a task credited as a source for the vivid voice that he created years later for his character Mattie Ross in True Grit.
 After Portis graduated, he worked for various newspapers as a reporter, including the Memphis Commercial Appeal and almost two years at the Arkansas Gazette, for which he wrote the "Our Town" column.

 He then moved to New York City, where he worked for four years at the New York Herald Tribune.
+Here he briefly dated Nora Ephron.
 His work led him to return to the South frequently to cover civil rights stories during the early 1960s.
 After serving as the London bureau chief of the New York Herald Tribune, he left journalism in 1964.